KintCark/Midjourney-Stable-Diffusion-/README.md

 # Midjourney-Stable-Diffusion-
-I made 2 Midjourney models with draw things
+I made a Midjourney model with draw things